-- A. Meaningful Transparency to users: understandable and clear terms of use, including an overview what is tracked, and why, and how that information is used in IoT ecosystems and how it is shared with other companies or institutions and under what terms.
-Transparency also includes "usability" as it doesn't help to have options if you do not know how to use those, and "accountability" as it is important to know whom to address in case of wrong use or abuse; - B. User control of data produced by or associated with an application.
+- A. Meaningful Transparency to users: understandable and clear terms of use, including an overview what is tracked, and the 'why', and the 'how' that information is used in IoT systems and how it is shared, with whom it is shared and under what terms.
+Transparency also includes "usability" as it doesn't help to have options if you do not know how to use those, and "accountability" as it is important to know whom to address in case of wrong use or abuse; It should be noted that the purpose of transparency is to provide sufficient information to allow users to make informed decisions about whether and when to use technology.
+There are limits to transparency in relation to specific details that if public could compromise the security of an IoT deployment or which my impact elements of innovation that might be protected by Intellectual Property laws; neither of those elements should negatively impact the ability of a user to have the needed information to make decisions about the use of a product. - B. User's ability to understand and exert appropriate control of personally identifiable data produced by or associated with an application.
 This is necessary for multiple reasons, ranging from human rights to business and competition reasons.
-This user control may be reflected in various ways, through an ability to direct where data is sent or stored, whether the data is generated at all, be able to delete historic data, be in control of security settings for the data.
-For instance: - a.
+This user control may be reflected in various ways, through an ability to direct where data is sent or stored, whether the data is generated at all, be able to appropriately delete historic data, be in control of security settings for the data.
+For instance:

+- a.
 Ability to turn off individual tracking (and how this can be done) where and when possible, in the highest level of granularity as practically possible."
 All or nothing" does not always fit here, depending on the specific application.
-Another option would be allowing users to control access to their own tracking data via sufficient and useable means.
-In addition, it is clear that unless all people and objects around turn off tracking, "collateral tracking" may still happen; - b.
-Enable the user to protect their personal data with a technology of choice such as strong public key encryption;

-- Ensure user awareness of machine learning (and eventually possibly artificial intelligence) that may lead to change in behavior of IoT environments the user is confronted with; - d.
-Consider the ability to delete and export historic data: or at least makes sure that historic data are no longer related to individual accounts ("the right to be forgotten" in practice and data can still be used for business process innovation etc.); - C. Security: IoT devices may have real, physical world connection and therefore, the implications of security may have physical or kinetic consequences.
+Another option would be allowing users to control access to their own tracking data via sufficient and useable means.; - b.
+Enable the user to protect their personal data with a technology of choice such as strong public key encryption; - c.
+Ensure user awareness of data set correlation capabilities and its implications on user privacy; - d.
+Ensure user awareness of machine learning (and eventually possibly artificial intelligence) that may lead to change in behavior of IoT environments the user is confronted with; - Consider the ability to delete and export historic data: or at least makes sure that historic data are no longer related to individual accounts unless explicitly agreed otherwise ("the right to be forgotten" in practice - and data can still be used for business process innovation etc.); - C. Security: Security is an important and relevant concern for IoT both from a data perspective but also from the perspective of potential physical damage or harm..
 Therefore, the security of individual IoT devices, systems and the data related to the systems need to be secured adequately.
-An additional challenge raising from some IoT applications is the fact that the devices and systems may be in use for a long time and the security requirements may change during that time. - D. Privacy: All stakeholders in the Internet value chain, which includes the Internet of Things, including governments and industry, including direct use and reuse of data, should comply with privacy and data protection norms and international law.
-In particular, any techniques to inspect or analyze Internet traffic shall be in accordance with global privacy and data protection obligations and subject to clear proactive legal protections.
+An additional challenge raising from some IoT applications is the fact that the devices and systems may be in use for a long time and the security requirements may change during that time. - D. Privacy: All stakeholders in the Internet value chain, which includes the Internet of Things, including governments and industry, including both direct and indirect use and reuse of data, should comply with privacy and data protection norms and international law.
+In particular, any techniques to inspect, correlate or analyze Internet traffic shall be in accordance with privacy and data protection obligations around the world and subject to clear proactive legal protections.